 Multiplex vs. Uniplex Affiliation Networks

-For all groups studied, clear differences in network topology, kinship, and associations with dominance rank were seen between the multiplex (groom and huddle, Figure 1A) and uniplex (grooming only, Figure 1B) affiliative networks (Table 3).
-Multiplex affiliation networks had higher average edge-weight (t (3) = 4.32, p = 0.023; the average number of interactions per social partner), clustering coefficient (t (3) = 8.74, p = 0.003), and modularity (t (3) = 6.74, p = 0.007; how much clustering is in the network for all groups.
-Notably, although average edge-weights in the multiplex networks were higher than uniplex networks, the predominant edge weight in both networks was 1-2 grooming interactions (Figure S1).
-Multiplex affiliation networks also consistently showed more kin bias (proportion kin, t (3) = 5.74, p = 0.010) and reciprocity (t (3) = 6.83, p = 0.006) than uniplex networks.
-In contrast, both networks showed associations between rank and affiliation (i.e., no difference in the tendency for grooming to be directed up the hierarchy (Shapiro-Wilk: W = 0.761, p = 0.048; Wilcoxon signed rank v = 0, p = 0.125) or eigenvector centrality to be correlated with rank (t (3) = -0.741, p = 0.51)) but the disparity in the ranks of the grooming partners was greater in the uniplex affiliation networks compared to the multiplex networks (t (3) = -10.534, p = 0.002).
-Individual centrality metrics generated from the multiplex networks were largely uncorrelated with metrics from the uniplex networks (mean correlation strength = 0.15, SD = 0.10, Table S2).
+For all groups studied, clear differences in network topology, kinship, and associations with dominance rank were seen between the multiplex and uniplex affiliative networks (Table 3).
+Multiplex grooming networks had higher average edge-weight (the average number of interactions per social partner), clustering coefficient, and modularity (the degree to which the network can be divided into subgroups) than uniplex grooming networks for all groups.
+Notably, although average edge-weights in the multiplex networks were higher than uniplex networks, the predominant edge weight in all networks was 1-2 interactions (Figure S1).
+Multiplex grooming networks also consistently showed more kin bias (proportion kin) and reciprocity than uniplex grooming networks.
+In contrast, both multiplex and uniplex grooming networks showed associations between rank and affiliation (i.e., grooming was directed up the hierarchy and eigenvector centrality was correlated with rank in both networks) but the disparity in the ranks of the grooming partners was greater in the uniplex affiliation networks compared to the multiplex networks.
+Results for the multiplex vs uniplex contact sitting networks were the same as for multiplex and uniplex grooming networks with the exception of reciprocity and grooming up the hierarchy which were not calculated for these undirected networks (Table 3).
+Individual centrality metrics generated from the multiplex grooming networks were largely uncorrelated with metrics from the uniplex grooming networks (mean correlation strength = 0.11, SD = 0.08, Table S2).
+In contrast, centrality metrics from grooming and contact sitting (mean correlation strength = 0.37, SD = 0.07) and multiplex and uniplex contact sitting networks (mean correlation strength = 0.32, SD = 0.24) were moderately correlated.
+In contrast, the structure of the all grooming and all contact sitting networks did not differ on any examined metric with the exception of average edge-weight which was higher in grooming networks.

 Table 3: Whole Network Metric Comparisons